ruby-amqp/bunny/README.md

 ## Other Ruby RabbitMQ Clients

-Other widely used Ruby RabbitMQ clients are [March Hare](http://rubymarchhare.info) (JRuby-only) and [amqp gem](http://rubyamqp.info).
-Both are mature libraries and require RabbitMQ 2.x or 3.x.
+The other widely used Ruby RabbitMQ client is [March Hare](http://rubymarchhare.info) (JRuby-only).
+It's a mature library that require RabbitMQ 3.x.

 ## Contributing